 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the 2000D offers a higher resolution of 24 megapixel, compared with 15.1 MP of the 500D.
-This megapixel advantage translates into a 26 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the 2000D offers a higher resolution of 24 megapixels, compared with 15.1 MP of the 500D.
+This megapixels advantage translates into a 26 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 2000D has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.69μm for the 500D).
 In this context, it should be noted, however, that the 2000D is much more recent (by 8 years and 11 months) than the 500D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Of the two cameras under review, the 2000D has a notably higher overall DXO score than the 500D (overall score 8 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 0.9 bits higher color depth, 0.4 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon G9 X Mark II||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65|

 |Canon G1 X Mark II||1.5-inch||13.0||4160||3120||1080/30p||21.5||10.8||581||58|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 2000D provides a higher frame rate than the 500D.
 It can shoot video footage at 1080/30p, while the 500D is limited to 1080/20p.